Is Mount Kenya (Kirinyaga) snowsure?

 | September | 0 cm | 0.0 days |

-The average snowfall forecast during week 2 of May for Mount Kenya (Kirinyaga) is 0 cm.
+The average snowfall forecast during week 4 of June for Mount Kenya (Kirinyaga) is 0 cm.
 There are typically 0.0 snowy days during this week.
-Mount Kenya (Kirinyaga) expected weather and snow conditions during the second week of May at the middle elevation of the ascent of the mountain at 3828m, based on historical averages over the last 18 years: At this time of year the average freezing level (4923m) is a long way above the middle elevation of Mount Kenya (Kirinyaga).
-Snowfall is extemely unlikely in Mount Kenya (Kirinyaga) in the middle of May whereas rain is common.
-Expect to get rained on during 4 or 5 days at this time of year.
-Temperatures generally above freezing both day and night in Mount Kenya (Kirinyaga) during week two of May with average maximum temperature 6.3°C and minimum temperature 5.6°C at the middle elevation.
-On average, a couple of days per week will have some sunshine.
-Generally light winds (average 8km/h).
+Mount Kenya (Kirinyaga) prevailing weather and snow conditions during the last week of June at the middle elevation of the ascent of the mountain at 3828m, based on historical averages over the last 18 years: At this time of year the average freezing level (4727m) is far above the mid altitude of Mount Kenya (Kirinyaga).
+Snowy weather is very unlikely in Mount Kenya (Kirinyaga) at the end of June but it rains often, with rain falling on three or four days during this particular week of June.
+Temperatures averaging above freezing both night and day in Mount Kenya (Kirinyaga) during week four of June with average maximum temperature 5.4°C and minimum temperature 4.5°C at the mid altitude.
+Expect the sun to come out on two or three days per week.
+Generally light winds (average 6km/h).
+Based on long term statistics, we do not expect any fresh snow days or any bluebird days at the middle elevation of the ascent of the mountain of Mount Kenya (Kirinyaga) at this time of year.

 Snow History: Compare Resorts